-Similarly, the mission of CCI envisions a world in which compassion and compassionate action, as articulated in the CCI Charter becomes a transformative energy thus motivating individuals and communities to care for each other, to relieve suffering wherever it is found and to connect to other communities across the globe.
+Similarly, the mission of the Charter envisions a world in which compassion and compassionate action, as articulated in the Charter becomes a transformative energy thus motivating individuals and communities to care for each other, to relieve suffering wherever it is found and to connect to other communities across the globe.
 This approach ensures well-being for all beings on the planet.

 Professor Phillip Della is head of Curtin University of Technology’s School of Nursing and Midwifery, and chair of the Anaphylaxis Management Implementation Group (AMIG).
 The goal of the AMIG is to protect WA children through appropriate management of anaphylaxis in schools and childcare services, and will progress the strategies of the state implementation plan.

 Roger Dunston joined the Faculty of Arts and Social Sciences (FASS) at University of Technology Sydney in early 2007.
 He is a senior health services manager, educator and health policy analyst with over 30 years of experience within the health sector.
 His appointment to FASS is a response to a global policy and practice momentum that is reshaping the role of the higher education sector and, in particular, its relationship to industry and civil society.